FOSH-following-demand/thermostatic-water-bath/software/README.md

 - LCD Screen Library
 ```
   bool initThis(char addr, int rows);

   bool turnOff();

   bool setActualTemp(float num);

   bool setCurrent(float amps);

   bool setEndTemp(float set);
 ```
 This library facilitates the assembly of the user interface on the LCD screen (small GUI), it can be 16x02 or 20x4, both can be set in the library and thus automatically accommodate the parameters on the screen.

-The connections and lcdScreen library will be put shortly
+The connections and lcdScreen library will be put shortly, after solving some short-circuit problems in the code :suspect: